2015 World Grand Prix

-The 2015 888.com World Grand Prix was a professional non-ranking snooker tournament that took place between 16 and 22 March 2015 at the Venue Cymru in Llandudno, Wales.
+The 2015 World Grand Prix (officially the 2015 888.com World Grand Prix) was a professional non-ranking snooker tournament that took place between 16 and 22 March 2015 at the Venue Cymru in Llandudno, Wales.

 Judd Trump won the inaugural event by defeating Ronnie O'Sullivan 10–7 in the final.

 Prize fund

 The breakdown of prize money for this year is shown below: